parkeraddison/dvorak-viz/README.md

 # Dvorak Viz

-A visual exploration of the efficiency difference between common and obscure keyboard layouts.
+A visual exploration of the differences in efficiency between the QWERTY and Dvorak keyboard layouts.

 ## Website